-By timothy from Slashdot's next-week-client-server-revisited department
+By Roblimo from Slashdot's some-people-do-car-rescue-and-some-do-robot-rescue department

-By timothy from Slashdot's you-kids-get-off-my-lawn department
+By Unknown Lamer from Slashdot's silly-rabbit-human-rights-are-for-Party-members department

 vikingpower writes "The official Russian Press agency Interfax has the scoop: Edward Snowden asks for political asylum in Russia (Google Translate).
 Russia Today, however, denies the news.
 Is this part of a clever disinformation move by Snowden, who reportedly is still in the Moscow airport Sheremetyevo 2?"

 The Washington Post

 is also reporting Snowden did apply for asylum in Russia

 last night through Wikileaks, quoting: "For decades the United States of America has been one of the strongest defenders of the human right to seek asylum.
 Sadly, this right, laid out and voted for by the U.S. in Article 14